nush111/python-guess-number-game/README.md

 # python-guess-number-game
-a python terminal game to guess a number
+A python terminal game to guess a number